Rajnochovice

 Rajnochovice is a municipality and village in Kroměříž District in the Zlín Region of the Czech Republic.
 It has about 500 inhabitants.

 Etymology

 Rajnochovice was named after the Rajnoch family, who founded the village.

 Geography

 Rajnochovice is located about 32 km northeast of Kroměříž and 22 km northeast of Zlín.
 It lies in the Hostýn-Vsetín Mountains.
 The highest point is the mountain Kelčský Javorník at 865 m above sea level.
-The Juhyně Stream springs here and flows across the municipality.
+The Juhyně Stream originates here and flows across the municipality.

 History

 Before the municipality was founded, there were several small scattered settlements in the territory.
 Rajnochovice was founded on 8 May 1721, when six sons of the sheep herder Mikuláš Rajnoch received permission from the bishop of Olomouc to build a house and farm on the land near the church.
 Soon a hammer mill was established here, but it went bankrupt already during the 18th century.

 From the early 19th century until 1890, Rajnochovice was famous for the production of decorated ceramics.
 A narrow-gauge railway was built here to transport wood to the local sawmill in 1904–1906.
 In 1921, railway transport was stopped.